 The Penthouse at 993 Fifth Avenue is amongst the most significant penthouses to be available in over three decades.
 A stunning example of the grand scale, elegant proportions, and admirable floorplans that made Emery Roth one of the pre-eminent architects of the pre-war era, this home has soaring ceilings and incredible architecture.
-Spanning over 5500 square feet inside, this 12-room home occupies the entire top two floors of 993 Fifth Avenue, with stunning views and brilliant light on all four sides.
+Spanning over 5500 square feet inside, this 12-room home occupies the entire top two floors of 993 Fifth Avenue, with stunning Central Park and Manhattan skyline views, and brilliant light on all four sides.

 993 Fifth, designed in 1930 by Emery Roth, is a distinguished, limestone-clad cooperative with only 17 units, providing residents with the ultimate in privacy in a prime location directly across from Central Park and the Metropolitan Museum of Art.
 Residents have the highest level of service and security.
 The building also offers a fitness center and storage.
 The sale is subject to 2.75% building transfer fee, to be paid by the purchaser.
 Available separately, a large ground floor guest suite with full bath can be purchased.